Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

-## Exercise 4: Migrate Web App Tier to App Service
+## Exercise 4: Migrate web app tier to app service

 In the migration of IaaS to PaaS, the Front-end Web App Tier of Contoso Financials application needs to be migrated to run in an Azure App